Best Workflow Automation Tools for RevOps in 2026

 Which is better for RevOps: Zapier, Make, or n8n?

-Zapier is easiest and has 6,000+ integrations.
-Make is more flexible and cheaper at scale. n8n is free to self-host and best for teams with technical resources.
+Zapier is easiest to learn and has 6,000+ integrations covering nearly every SaaS tool.
+Make is more flexible, cheaper at scale, and handles complex multi-step workflows better through its visual graph builder. n8n is free to self-host, best for teams with technical resources, and offers the strongest AI agent workflow capabilities.
 For most RevOps teams, Make offers the best balance of capability and cost.
-Choose Zapier if simplicity matters most.
-Choose n8n if you want zero per-task costs.
+Choose Zapier if simplicity and integration breadth matter most.
+Choose n8n if you want zero per-task costs, data sovereignty, or advanced AI automation capabilities.

 How much do automation tools cost?